2023 NEC GFCI Updates for Non-Dwelling Locations

 Does NEC 210.8(B) apply to all commercial equipment now?

-No, it applies specifically to cord-and-plug connected equipment via receptacles in the locations listed in 210.8(B).
-Hardwired equipment does not fall under this rule, though other sections of the code may require protection.
-The key triggers are the location, the use of a receptacle, the voltage-to-ground (≤150V), and the amperage (≤100A).
+No. It applies specifically to cord‑and‑plug connected equipment via receptacles in the locations listed in 210.8(B).
+Hardwired equipment is not covered by 210.8(B) directly, though other sections of the NEC may require other protections for hardwired equipment.

-Are there any GFCI exceptions under the new non dwelling GFCI rules?
+Are there any GFCI exceptions under the non-dwelling rules?

-Why did the NEC change the GFCI rules for 2023?
+Why did the NEC clarify these GFCI rules?